Revisiting GAN with Bayes-Optimal Discrimination: Implementation of BOLT-GAN

 \subsection{Diagnostics and failure modes}

-We use the following techniques to keep the critic near the \(1\)-Lipschitz regime while preserving capacity and useful gradients to the generator. \begin{itemize}[leftmargin=*] \item \textbf{Monitor gradient norms.} Track the empirical distribution of \(\|\nabla_{\hat x}\tilde h_\theta(\hat x)\|_2\) (for \(\hat x\) used in the penalty).
-For WGAN‑GP, it should concentrate near \(1\).
+We use the following techniques to keep the critic near the \(1\)-Lipschitz regime while preserving capacity and useful gradients to the generator. \begin{itemize}[leftmargin=*] \item Monitor gradient norms.
+Track the empirical distribution of \(\|\nabla_{\hat x}\tilde h_\theta(\hat x)\|_2\) (for \(\hat x\) used in the penalty).
+For WGAN-GP, it should concentrate near \(1\).
 Heavy mass \(\gg 1\): increase \(\lambda\) or apply the penalty more frequently.
-Heavy mass \(\ll 1\): reduce \(\lambda\) or switch to one‑sided GP. \item \textbf{Penalty/critic ratio.} Log \(\E\big[(\|\nabla\|-1)^2\big]/\E[\text{critic term}]\).
-Ratios \(\ll 10^{-2}\) indicates an ineffective penalty; \(\gg 10\) indicates capacity strangling. \item \textbf{Check residual branches.} With SN, ensure skip paths are constrained (SN on \(1{\times}1\) skips or residual scaling); otherwise the global constant can inflate. \item \textbf{Avoid BatchNorm in critics.} Batch‑dependent statistics interact poorly with gradient penalties and can inject noise into \(\|\nabla_x\tilde h_\theta\|\); use layer/instance norm or none. \end{itemize}
+Heavy mass \(\ll 1\): reduce \(\lambda\) or switch to one-sided GP. \item Penalty/critic ratio.
+Log \(\E\big[(\|\nabla\|-1)^2\big]/\E[\text{critic term}]\).
+Ratios \(\ll 10^{-2}\) indicate an ineffective penalty; \(\gg 10\) indicates capacity strangling. \item Check residual branches.
+With SN, ensure skip paths are constrained (SN on \(1{\times}1\) skips or residual scaling); otherwise the global constant can inflate. \item Avoid BatchNorm in critics.
+Batch-dependent statistics interact poorly with gradient penalties and can inject noise into \(\|\nabla_x\tilde h_\theta\|\); use layer/instance norm or none. \end{itemize}

 \normalfont